SixLabors/docs/articles/imagesharp/thumbnails.md

 - fit the image within a bounding box while preserving aspect ratio, and
 - create a fixed-size thumbnail that fills the target area by cropping.

+Before choosing between them, decide what the thumbnail promises to users.
+A catalog image often needs to show the whole object, so fit-within-box is safer.
+Avatars, cards, and masonry layouts usually need consistent dimensions, so crop-to-fill is a better match.
+That product decision should drive the resize mode rather than the other way around.

 ## Fit Within a Bounding Box

 Use [`ResizeOptions`](xref:SixLabors.ImageSharp.Processing.ResizeOptions) with [`ResizeMode.Max`](xref:SixLabors.ImageSharp.Processing.ResizeMode) when you want the full image to fit inside a target box: